mongodb-js/log/README.md

 Normalize MongoDB log entries into objects that make sense.

-> :construction: Warning: This was an experiment for the summer of 2014 MongoDB Summer Intern program and is not for production use.
+> :construction: **Warning** This was an experiment for the summer of 2014 MongoDB Summer Intern program and is not for production use.

 ## Installation